 Taking advantage of some of the characteristics of evolutionary approaches, optimization problems can be solved considering the search processes of a Markov decision problem.
-Similar ideas have been previously used with the Ant Colony Optimization Meta-heuristic [8, 9].
+Similar ideas have been previously used with the ant colony optimization meta-heuristic [8,9].

-MDQL considers a group of agents searching a terminal state, $s_t$ , in an environment formed by a set of states, S. The set of states, or environment is constructed with the division of the parameter space into a fixed number of parts, considering that all the decision variables can be discretized into a finite number of divisions.
-Each division is considered as a state, as illustrated in Figure 3.
+MDQL considers a group of agents searching a terminal state, $s_t$ , in an environment formed by a set of states, S. The set of states, or environment, is constructed with the division of the parameter space into a fixed number of parts, considering that all the decision variables can be discretized into a finite number of divisions.
+Each division is considered as a state, as illustrated in Fig. 3.
 An environment with these characteristics allows the agents to propose values for each one of the decision variables in the problem.

-For each state, $s \in \mathcal{S}$ , a set of actions, $\mathcal{A}s$ , is established, see Figure 3.
-All state-action pairs have an associated value function, Q(s, a), indicating the goodness of taking action a in state s, for reaching a terminal state $s_t \in \mathcal{S}$ (complete a task).
+For each state, $s \in S$ , a set of actions, $A_s$ , is established, see Fig. 3.
+All state-action pairs have an associated value function, Q(s, a), indicating the goodness of taking action a in state s, for reaching a terminal state $s_t \in S$ (complete a task).

 The search mechanism for an agent in MDQL operates when an agent located in a state selects an action based on its value function, Q(s, a).
-Most of the times the agent selects the best evaluated action (the action with the higher estimated value for Q(s, a)), and sometimes a random action is selected with a probability $\epsilon \approx 0$ .
+Most of the time the agent selects the best evaluated action (the action with the higher estimated value for Q(s, a)), but sometimes a random action is selected with a probability $\epsilon \approx 0$ .
 Action value functions are updated depending on how useful an action can be for an agent to reach a terminal state.

 This behavior is adjusted with the help of a reward value, $r \in \Re$ , and the value function for the best evaluated action in the future state reached by the agent after the execution of the selected action, Q(s', a').
-This update rule is expressed in Equation 11.
+This update rule is expressed in Eq.
+(11)

-$$Q(s,a) \leftarrow Q(s,a) + \alpha \left[ r + \gamma \max{a' \in \mathcal{A}'s} Q(s',a') - Q(s,a) \right]$$ (11)
+$$Q(s,a) \leftarrow Q(s,a) + \alpha [r + \gamma \max{a' \in A's} Q(s',a') - Q(s,a)],$$ (11)

-where Q(s, a) is the value function for the action, $(0 \le \alpha \le 1)$ is the learning step, r is an arbitrary reward value, $r \in \Re$ , $\gamma$ is a discount factor, s' and a' are the next state and the best evaluated action for s' respectively.
+where Q(s,a) is the value function for the action, $(0 \le \alpha \le 1)$ is the learning step, r is an arbitrary reward value, $r \in \Re$ , $\gamma$ is a discount factor, s' and a' are the next state and the best evaluated action for s', respectively.